AbigailPrice/proj_temp/README.md

 -   `01-raw_data` contains the raw data as obtained from [City of Toronto Open Data](https://open.toronto.ca/).
 -   `02-analysis_data` contains the cleaned datasets that were constructed.
 -   `03-table_data` contains formatted data tables used to generate Quarto outputs.
+-   `04-ridings_postal_codes` contains electoral riding boundaries and postal code lookup tables used to map neighbourhoods to federal ridings, including political affiliations of Members of Parliament (party affiliation and whether it reflects the governing party).

 ### `scripts/`
 -   `00.0-run_pipeline.py` executes the entire data processing pipeline from simulation to final outputs.